curtwarfield/anonymousFTP/README.md

 `./anonymousvsftp-install.sh`

-This beta release is extremely limited and for proof of concept.
+This is a pre-beta release.
 New features and enhancements will be introduced in the future.

 ## Current Feature List